Artemis: Minor myths

 Artemis saved the infant Atalanta from dying of exposure after her father abandoned her.
-She sent a female bear to nurse the baby, who was then raised by hunters.
-In some stories, Artemis later sent a bear to injure Atalanta because others claimed Atalanta was a superior hunter.
+She sent a female bear to nurse the baby, who was then raised by hunters and grew to model herself after the goddess.
+In some stories, Artemis later sent a bear to attack Atalanta because others claimed Atalanta was a superior hunter.
 Among other adventures, Atalanta participated in the Calydonian boar hunt, which Artemis had sent to destroy Calydon because King Oeneus had forgotten her at the harvest sacrifices.
 In the hunt, Atalanta drew the first blood and was awarded the prize of the boar's hide.
 She hung it in a sacred grove at Tegea as a dedication to Artemis.
-Meleager was a hero of Aetolia.
-King Oeneus ordered him to gather heroes from all over Greece to hunt the Calydonian boar.
-After the death of Meleager, Artemis turns his grieving sisters, the Meleagrids, into guineafowl that Artemis favoured.
+After the death of Meleager, Oeneus's son who awarded Atalanta with the hide, Artemis turned his grieving sisters, the Meleagrids, into guineafowl she favours.